Tamang-Suvam/auth-users-server/README.md

 # auth-users-server
-This repository is for hosting the nodejs backend uisng mongoDB for authorizing users by hosting in Heroku.
+This repository is for hosting the authentication server written in nodejs that uses mongoDB for storing and authorizing users.
+The repository requirement was because of the need for hosting the backend server in Heroku.